williamDalston/schrodingers-cat-website/content/articles/qc-theory-005.md

 ## Neuron vs. Microtubule Φ Max

-One fascinating question: what has higher Φ—neurons (classical) or microtubules (quantum)?
+One fascinating question: what has higher Φ neurons (classical) or microtubules (quantum)?

 ### Classical Neurons

 Neurons are large, complex systems with many connections.
-Classical IIT calculates high Φ for neural networks because neurons are highly integrated—they work together as a unified whole.
+Classical IIT calculates high Φ for neural networks because neurons are highly integrated they work together as a unified whole.

 ### Quantum Microtubules